terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 We can all agree that the level of transparency in that job description is remarkable, but emphasising the interest, moreover a potential decision for the change would be more important.

-You want to hire a developer to maintain your code, not just someone to deal with it.
+You want to hire a developer to **maintain your code, not just someone to deal with it**.

 With all that in mind let’s make a quick revision of the original sentence: